kgisl/project-ideas/ias/csGlossary.md

 |Design Pattern| In software engineering, a design pattern is a general repeatable solution (_a.k.a._ algorithm) to a commonly occurring problem in software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations. |
 |**MVC** Pattern | MVC Pattern stands for Model-View-Controller Pattern.
 This pattern is used to separate application's concerns.
 Model - Model represents an object or JAVA POJO carrying data.
 It can also have logic to update controller if its data changes.|
 |Unified Modeling Language| **UML** is a common language for business analysts, software architects and developers used to describe, specify, design, and document existing or new business processes, structure and behavior of artifacts of software systems.
 An example of a [MVC diagram](#mvc-uml) is provided below.|
-|Object| Objects are the coupling of Function and Data
+|Object| Objects are the coupling of Function and Data; A region of storage with associated semantics.
+After the declaration `int i;` we say that "i is an object of type int."
+In OO/C++, "object" usually means "an instance of a class."
+Thus a class defines the behavior of possibly many objects (instances).
+In other words, a class is a blueprint based on which objects are created.
 |OOP _(PDS-2)_| Object oriented programming concepts including encapsulation, inheritance and [polymorphism](http://bit.ly/PolyVideoKG) ; by way of an example, here's a C++ STL graph implementation for a [family tree](http://www.boost.org/doc/libs/1_62_0/libs/graph/example/family-tree-eg.cpp)
 |Data Structure _(PDS_1)_| Specific programming structures used for implementing abstract data type like a [graph] ADT; an array, a linked list, a hashmap; here are some new [functional data structures](http://bit.ly/functionalDS)|
 |[Constructs] _(FOCP)_ | Building blocks of a program - there are 7 fundamental ones (variables, sequences, selection, repetition, function (aka sub-routines), indirection and recursion); and then there are [31 variants]